YanShynkevich/public/help/visualize/viewers/word-cloud.md

 # Word cloud

-Word clouds (a tag cloud) shows weight or importance of individual words from a table column.
-The importance of each word is shown with font size and color.
+Word cloud (a tag cloud) shows frequency of individual words from a table column with font size and color.
 Use it to see the most popular concepts, highlight important textual data points, compare data, etc.

 ![Word Cloud](word-cloud.png "Word Cloud")